LockdownRP-PZ/Rulebook/README.md

 ### 1.3 No RP Evasion

 - RP Evasion is deliberately avoiding (by logging out or otherwise) a roleplay situation that is unfavorable for your character/you.
+- Examples:
+  - Rage quitting
-Examples of this are rage quitting, logging out if you are captured, or moving away from the scene of a conflict without allowing people to respond with roleplay.
+  - Logging out if you are caught
+  - Moving away from the scene of a conflict without allowing people to respond with roleplay

 ### 1.4 No Random Aggression